349 Mattison Reservoir Ave

 The Farm Store is open on Saturday from 8-4 and by appointment.
 We always say if we're home we're open...but please call ahead!

-Registered Alpine dairy goat kids available soon!
+Registered Alpine dairy goat kids available NOW!
 Prices starting at $200.

 See a brief overview under the CSA heading or call or e-mail for more information!